ldijkman/Swipe-ESP32-Timer-Switch/esp32_tasmota_scan/readme.md

 i think above all work nice from home network

-but if from internet you have to forward all devices expose aal to web
+but if from internet you have to forward all devices expose all to web

 ---